GLOBAL MARKETS-Euro, Italian bonds cheer EU recovery fund plan

-The euro and Italian government bonds continued on Tuesday to cheer German- and French-led plans for a 500 billion euro EU coronavirus recovery fund, though stock markets were suffering from fatigue after their best day in months.
-There was still a sense of optimism after Monday's news that early-stage tests on a possible COVID-19 vaccine had also proved encouraging but the momentum was shifting.
+The euro and Italian government bonds continued on Tuesday to cheer German- and French-led plans for a 500 billion euro EU coronavirus recovery fund, though stock markets were suffering fatigue after their best day in months.
+There was still a sense of optimism after Monday's news that early-stage tests on a possible COVID-19 vaccine had also proved encouraging, but the momentum had shifted.

-The euro was buying $1.0932, having gained about 1% against the dollar since the plan was announced.
-It was also up near a two-month high against the Swiss franc, while the cost of betting against the euro was falling.
-After a sizeable fall in Italian borrowing costs, Spanish and Portuguese yields led the moves lower on Tuesday.
+The euro was buying $1.0950, up more than 1% against the dollar since the plan was announced.
+It was also up near a two-month high against the Swiss franc, and options markets showed fewer traders were now betting against it.
+After a sizeable drop in Italian borrowing costs, Spanish and Portuguese yields led the charge on Tuesday.
 Morgan Stanley's economists called the Franco-German proposal a "powerful common response, helping to mitigate the risk of a southern slump."

-The Spanish 10-year yield fell 9 basis points to 0.715%, the lowest since early April, while Portuguese bond yields hit their lowest since March 31, down 12 bps on the day at 0.78%.
-Italian yields were between 2 and 8 bps lower on the day.
-The 10-year government bond yield fell nearly 10 basis points to 1.602%, its lowest since April 9 at one point.

 ALSO READ